Payment Plans and Loan Options

 Private Educational Loan Programs

 Private educational loan programs are an option that may meet the financing needs of some of our families.
 The borrower is either a credit-worthy student borrower and/or a co-borrower.
+Internationl students are not able to borrow on their own.
+They must have a co-borrower who is a US citizen who meets the requirements.
 Both the interest rates and the fees may vary from program to program, often based on the borrower's credit history and are not always fixed rates.
 The maximum loan amount that can be borrowed each year is up to the total cost of attendance minus financial aid awarded to the student.

 Clark University does an annual review of alternative loan providers and their products specifically reviewing interest rates, repayment options, borrower benefits, and customer service.
 Based on our review, we provide a loan comparison chart describing the components of each program we have reviewed.
 However, we encourage our families to do their own research to find a product that best meets their needs.
 All borrowers have the option to select a private educational loan from any lender or agency they choose.
 Clark University will process any private loan application submitted to the University.
 Additionally, student borrowers should consider utilizing their full eligibility through federal student loan programs before borrowing a private educational loan.